Elderly and even 50-ish people make workout mistakes at the gym that are unique to their age bracket.

-When they bring the weights back up, these old men go only half way, sitting back down again.
+When they bring the weights back up, they go only half way, sitting back down again.
 Then here comes the release and up goes their butt.

-Again, they are trying to appear stronger than they actually are.
+Again, they are likely trying to appear stronger.
 Results will be minimal.

-Holding onto treadmill.
-A most universal mistake among old people at the gym — both genders equally — is clinging fast to the treadmill while walking.
+Holding onto a treadmill.
+A most universal mistake among senior age people at the gym — both genders equally — is clinging to the treadmill while walking.

 This won’t happen if the user is holding onto the equipment, as this significantly slashes workload and creates an unrealistic gait.

-Just because you’re up in years doesn’t mean you must cheat.
-Step onto the tread and start slowly with your arms at your sides.
+Step onto the tread and start slowly with your arms at your sides, focusing on correct posture.
 Pretend you’re walking outdoors.

 When I was a trainer at a very large club that was jammed during prime hours, I’d go around and start chatting with a lot of people of all ages.